Santa Clarita Assault Defense Attorney

 Assault and domestic violence accusations are very serious cases, which can result in jail time, fines, probation, loss of child custody, job loss, inability to own a firearm, loss of reputation and a lifetime record that can prevent you from obtaining employment, holding certain jobs or even renting an apartment.

-The Law Offices of Daniel E. Kann will move immediately and aggressively to protect your rights at all stages of your case and can work to coordinate your defense in cases where alimony, child support, child custody or a pending divorce or property settlement are involved in a domestic violence dispute or assault dispute.
+The Ventura, Santa Clarita, Los Angeles, Encino, and Pasadena criminal defense attorneys at the Kann California Defense Group will move immediately and aggressively to protect your rights at all stages of your case and can work to coordinate your defense in cases where alimony, child support, child custody or a pending divorce or property settlement are involved in a domestic violence dispute or assault dispute.

-A veteran trial lawyer who has defended hundreds of clients against domestic violence and assault allegations, Daniel E. Kann has the knowledge and experience necessary to defend clients facing serious work-related sanctions due to a domestic violence charge, particularly law enforcement officers and military personnel facing the loss of their career and the inability to own or carry a firearm if convicted of assault or domestic violence.
+Our veteran trial lawyers who have defended hundreds of clients against domestic violence and assault allegations have the knowledge and experience necessary to defend clients facing serious work-related sanctions due to a domestic violence charge, particularly law enforcement officers and military personnel facing the loss of their career and the inability to own or carry a firearm if convicted of assault or domestic violence.

-Our office offers a free and confidential consultation to discuss your rights if you are facing an assault or domestic violence charge anywhere in the Los Angeles area, including Ventura, Orange, Kern, Riverside and San Bernardino Counties.
+Our office offers a free and confidential consultation to discuss your rights if you are facing an assault or domestic violence charge.

 California law does not require injury for someone to be arrested and charged with assault.
 The low threshold requires only the performance of an act which is likely to result in the application of force on a person.
 Sometimes called “simple assault,” this misdemeanor charge is frequently used when little or no injury occurs to the alleged victim.
 Simply putting someone in eminent fear of a battery, can be enough for a simple assault charge.